In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 The only Panarello I’ve used which is the exception to this is the De’Longhi Dedica EC685 which has a Panarello which is capable of steaming milk for latte art.

-Nevertheless with the ECAM 4200, and with most other bean to cup coffee machines with panarello wands, you can literally pull off the sheath and use the steam wand as a basic steam wand.
+Nevertheless with the ECAM 4200, and with the majority of other bean to cup coffee machines with panarello wands, you can just pull off the sheath and work with the steam wand as a basic steam wand.

-It takes a little of practice to steam milk this way, and you may find you’re happy with the foam produced with the panarello wand, and if you are then great.
+It takes a little of practice to steam milk this way, and you may find you’re happy with the foam produced with the panarello wand, and if you are then fantastic.

 My Review